Honda CBR600F

-The original CBR600F along with the CBR750F and CBR1000F was Honda's first inline four-cylinder, fully-faired sport bike.
+The original CBR600F, along with the CBR750F and CBR1000F were Honda's first inline four-cylinder, fully-faired sport bikes.
 The style was said to be influenced by a brief European trend toward a smooth and completely enclosed fairing such as in the Ducati Paso.

 History

 CBR600F2 (1991–1994)

-The CBR600F2 was made from 1991 to 1994.
-It was introduced to replace the original CBR600F Hurricane and was considered one of Honda's most modern and innovative sport bikes.
+The CBR600F2 was produced from 1991 to 1994.
+It was introduced to replace the original CBR600F Hurricane, and for its time, was considered one of Honda's most modern and innovative sport bikes.
 Development of the CBR600F2 began in early 1989.
-Hurricane LPL Ishikawa led the development of the new bike, known internally as MV9 but also called the F2, an alphanumeric that led to its official name: CBR600F2.
+Hurricane LPL Ishikawa led the development of the new motorcycle, known internally as MV9 but also called the F2, an alphanumeric that led to its official name: CBR600F2.

-The F2's development began with meetings to discuss concepts and sketches for the new bike.
+The F2's development began with meetings to discuss concepts and sketches for the new motorcycle.
 A few months later, an F2 prototype was produced.
-Painted black, the bike looked faster and sleeker than the more blocky first generation bike and test results were superior: few motorcycles in the 1990s had the performance ability of the F2.
+Painted black, the bike looked faster and sleeker than the more blocky first generation bike, and test results were superior: few motorcycles in the 1990s had the performance ability of the F2.

 CBR600F3 (1995–1998)

-The CBR600F3 is the third generation of the CBR600F series.
-It replaced the F2, and was produced from 1995 to 1998.
-It had a modified engine, ram-air intake and cartridge forks.
-The 1997 and 1998 models also came with a deeper oil pan, sleeker tail fairings, seat and taillight, and a revised engine head netting about a 3.7 kW gain over 1995–1996 models.
-The CDI and ram-air system were also revised to allowed for smoother throttle curve over the 1995–1996 models, which could sometimes be jerky.
-The last made 1998 models came with another revised engine head which resulted in a slight power gain.
+The CBR600F3 was the third generation of the CBR600F series.
+Replacing the F2, the F3 was produced from 1995 to 1998.
+It had a modified engine, ram-air intake, and cartridge front forks.
+The 1997 and 1998 models also came with a deeper engine oil pan, sleeker tail fairings, seat and tail-light, and a revised engine cylinder head, netting about a 3.7 kW gain over 1995–1996 models.
+The capacitor-discharge ignition (CDI) and ram-air system were also revised to allowed for smoother power curve over the 1995–1996 models, which could sometimes be jerky.
+The last made 1998 models were supplied with another revised engine cylinder head which resulted in a slight power gain.
 In 1999, it was replaced by the CBR600F4.

-In 1996 and 1998, the F3 was also sold in "Smokin' Joe's Replica" versions in the US, Canada and Australia (1998 only).
+In 1996 and 1998, the F3 was also sold in 'Smokin' Joe's Replica' versions in the United States, Canada, and Australia (1998 only).